echoprotocol/blip-wallet/README.md

 The MIT License (MIT)

-Copyright (c) ECHO DEVELOPMENT LTD
+Copyright (c) Echo Technological Solutions LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in